Hartvig Philip Rée: Personal life

-He married his cousin Thamar (Therese) Rée on 12 March 1804 and they had a number of children including Hertz Hartvig Rée, Anton Rée, Bernhard Philip Rée, Simon Philip Rée, Israel Philip Rée, Vilhelm Hartvig Rée and Frederikke Privche von Essen.
+He married his cousin Thamar (Therese) Rée on 12 March 1804.
+They had a number of children including Hertz Hartvig Rée, Anton Rée, Bernhard Philip Rée, Simon Philip Rée, Israel Philip Rée, Vilhelm Hartvig Rée and Frederikke Privche von Essen.

-When his wife Thamar Rée died in 1850, he lost interest in his business and moved to Copenhagen where he spent the rest of his life in a modest apartment, continuing his studies.
-His son, Hertz Rée took over the business.
-He died in 1859 at Copenhagen.
+When his wife died in 1850, Rée lost interest in his business and moved to Copenhagen where he spent the rest of his life in a modest apartment, continuing his studies.
+His son, Hertz Rée, took over the business.

+Rée died in 1859 at Copenhagen.